 Dean Chang

-Prior to joining the University of Maryland, Dr. Chang spent 15 years in Silicon Valley, serving dual roles as the Chief Technology Officer and Vice President, Gaming Business of Immersion Corporation.
-He helped transform the venture-backed spinout of the Stanford University robotics lab into a publicly traded (NASDAQ: IMMR), world-leading licensor of haptics technology embedded in hundreds of millions of products from companies like Sony, Microsoft, Apple, BMW, Samsung, CAE, LG, Logitech, and Electronic Arts.
-As Vice President, Gaming Business, he was responsible for maximizing revenue from licensing Immersion's patent portfolio to the video game industry.
-Dr. Chang was also part of the executive road show team that successfully raised $51 million in the company's initial public stock offering.
+Prior to UMD, Dr. Chang spent 15 years in Silicon Valley where he served as the CTO and VP, Gaming Business of Immersion Corporation.
+He helped transform the venture-backed, Stanford robotics lab spinout into a publicly traded (NASDAQ: IMMR), world-leading licensor of haptics technology embedded in over a billion devices from companies like Apple, BMW, Microsoft, Samsung, and Electronic Arts.